 Tip #6: Record and block all suspicious activity

 If you suspect that someone is stalking you online, the first thing you should do is to block the person on all channels.
 If you move fast to block the cyberstalker’s opportunities to harass you, they may lose interest quickly.
-You should also add the cyberstalker’s email address to your Block List, so their messages land directly in your spam folder.
+You should also add the cyberstalker’s email address to your Block List(new window), so their messages land directly in your spam folder.

 Additionally, you should gather evidence by keeping a log of stalking-related incidents as they occur.
 Be sure to include information such as: